alexey-savchenko-am/pathfinder/README.md

 Encapsulation of a pathfinding A-star algorithm in a gaming application (https://en.wikipedia.org/wiki/A*_search_algorithm).

 To select a character, click on them with the left mouse button.
-To set a route, right-click on an empty tile.
+To set a route, right-click on an empty tile

 ```javascript
 export function astar(currentPosition, destinationPosition, tileMap, tilesInRowCount, tilesInColCount) {